icssc/peterportal-api-next/packages/websoc-fuzzy-search/README.md

 # websoc-fuzzy-search

-A fuzzy search module for cached WebSOC data.
+A fuzzy search module for cached WebSoc data.

 ## Installation